Laura T. Di Summa – (Di Summa-Knoop)

 English, Italian (fluent), French (proficient), Spanish (intermediate), Ancient Greek and Latin (translation)

-- Under contract.
-Co-editor with Noël Carroll & Shawn Loht.
+- Co-editor with Noël Carroll & Shawn Loht.
 The Palgrave Handbook for the Philosophy of Film and Motion Pictures.
 New York: Palgrave Macmillan.

 - Naturalizing Artifacts.
 The Case of Art in Naturalized Epistemology.
 VDM Verlag, Berlin.

-- (forthcoming) “Clouds of Sils Maria: True Selves and Fictional Characters,” in Metacinema: Representations of Filmic Self-Reference.
+- Invited.
+“Clouds of Sils Maria: True Selves and Fictional Characters,” in Metacinema: Representations of Filmic Self-Reference.
 Ed.
 David LaRocca.
 Bloomsbury (book chapter)

-- (forthcoming) “The Autobiographical Documentary” (forthcoming in The Palgrave Handbook for the Philosophy of Film and Motion Pictures, Carroll, Di Summa-Knoop & Loht eds.)
+- (forthcoming Fall 2019).
+“The Autobiographical Documentary” (Chapter 27).
+The Palgrave Handbook for the Philosophy of Film and Motion Pictures, Carroll, Di Summa-Knoop & Loht eds.
+Basingstoke: Palgrave MacMillan

-- (forthcoming) “Black Mirror: The Not So Fearful Consequences of Technology” (forthcoming in Film and Philosophy)
+- “Black Mirror: The Not So Fearful Consequences of Technology,” in Film and Philosophy, Vol.23.